Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields

-The proof of Theorem \ref{mthm}(ii) is obtained in just the same way after starting with $ \sum_{i=1}^m 6\cdot |\C_{P_i}|^{-1}\cdot \sum_{j=1}^{n_i} [r_{i,j}] $ (which has integer coefficients under the stated assumptions).
-In this case the coefficients in the above cases (1), (2) and~(3) are divided by~2, and the situation case~(4) is ruled out by the assumptions.
+The proof of Theorem \ref{mthm}(ii) is done in the same way, starting with $ \sum_{i=1}^m 6\cdot |\C_{P_i}|^{-1}\cdot \sum_{j=1}^{n_i} [r_{i,j}] $ (which has integer coefficients under the stated assumptions).
+In this case the coefficients in the above cases (1), (2) and~(3) are divided by~2, and case~(4) is ruled out by the assumptions.

 We now consider the special fields $ \k -1 $, $ \k -2 $, and $ \k -3 $.